What vaccines are currently available in the United States? Are they effective?

 Who is eligible for the vaccine?

-On May 5, 2021 the United States Centers for Disease Control and Prevention (CDC) endorsed the Comirnaty (Pfizer-BioNTech COVID-19) vaccine for people age 12 and older.
-Arkansas Children’s is now giving the vaccine to people between the ages of 12 and 21.
+On November 2, 2021, the United States Centers for Disease Control and Prevention (CDC) endorsed the Pfizer-BioNTech COVID-19 vaccine for people age 5 and older.
+Arkansas Children’s is now giving the vaccine to eligible individuals between the ages of 12 and 21.
+We will begin administering the vaccine for children ages 5 through 11 as soon as supply is made available.

 If I had a documented, confirmed case of COVID-19, do I still need the vaccination?